How to Use “Kakkoii” Correctly in Japanese?

 Kanji: 格好いい

-While the hiragana form かっこいい is the most frequently used one, we can find “kakkoi” written in another two forms, katakana, and kanji, as shown above.
-The katakana form often appears in contexts such as posters, magazines, comics, or social media like Instagram.
+While the hiragana form “かっこいい” is the most commonly used, we can find “kakkoi” written in two other forms, katakana and kanji, as shown above.
+The katakana form often appears in contexts such as posters, magazines, comics, or social media such as Instagram.

 Let’s break this adjective into two parts, “kakko” and “ii”, to see how this phrase is formed!